Commutative Algorithms Approximate the LLL-distribution

-Unfortunately, most of the follow-up results that further enhance, or exploit, our understanding of the Moser-Tardos process are not transferable neither to the general settings of~\cite{AIJACM,HV,Harmonic} nor to algorithms analyzed via the entropy compression method.
-Mainly, this is because the witness tree lemma provably does not longer hold for arbitrary stochastic local search algorithms as was shown by Harvey and Vondr\'{a}k in~\cite{HV}.
-On the other hand, Harris and Srinivasan in~\cite{PermHarris} do manage to prove the witness tree lemma and many of its consequences for their algorithm for the LLL on the space of permutations, via an analysis that is tailored specifically to this setting.
+On the other hand, Harris and Srinivasan~\cite{PermHarris} do manage to prove the witness tree lemma for their algorithm for the LLL on the space of permutations, via an analysis that is tailored specifically to this setting.
 Although their proof does not seem to be easily generalizable to general spaces, their success makes it natural to ask if we can impose mild assumptions in the general settings of~\cite{AIJACM,HV,Harmonic} under which the witness tree lemma (and most of its byproducts) can be established.

-The second contribution of this paper is to answer this question positively in the \emph{commutative setting}.
-The latter was recently introduced by Kolmogorov~\cite{Kolmofocs}, who showed that under its assumptions one can obtain parallel algorithms, as well as the flexibility of having arbitrary flaw choice strategy in the frameworks of~\cite{AIJACM,HV,Harmonic} \footnote{We note that the commutative setting captures the vast majority of LLL applications, including but not limited to both the variable and the permutation settings.}.
-Moreover, we define a class of commutative backtracking algorithms and show that we can get analogous results.
+The main contribution of this paper is to answer this question positively by showing that it is possible to prove the witness tree lemma in the \emph{commutative setting}.
+The latter was recently introduced by Kolmogorov~\cite{Kolmofocs}, who showed that under its assumptions one can obtain parallel algorithms, as well as the flexibility of having arbitrary flaw choice strategy in the frameworks of~\cite{AIJACM,HV,Harmonic}.
+We note that the commutative setting captures the vast majority of LLL applications, including but not limited to both the variable and the permutation settings.

+Subsequently to the present work, Achlioptas, Iliopoulos and Sinclair~\cite{AIS} gave a simpler proof of the witness tree lemma under a more general notion of commutativity (essentially matrix commutativity) at the mild cost of slightly restricting the family of flaw choice strategies (as we will see, in this paper the flaw choice strategy can be arbitrary).

-Armed with our main results, we are able to study various algorithms and their properties and give several applications.
+Armed with the witness tree lemma, we are able to study properties of algorithms in the commutative setting and give several applications.